yifei-1021/read-the-docs/docs/source/api.rst

 **pca_umap**: ``pca_umap(banksy_dict: dict,pca_dims: List[int] = [20,], plt_remaining_var: bool = True, add_umap: bool = False, **kwargs) -> Tuple[dict, np.ndarray]``

-    PCA_UMAP applies dimensionality reduction via PCA (which is used for clustering), optionally applies UMAP to cluster the groups.
+    Applies dimensionality reduction via PCA (which is used for clustering), optionally applies UMAP to cluster the groups.
 Note that UMAP is used for visualization.

     **Args**:
         ``banksy_dict`` (dict): The processing dictionary containing info about the banksy matrices.